fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 ]
 ```

 In the above case, the `key` option would be `animal`.
-The outer key-names are added to their respective object as an entry with a key `animal`
+The outer key-names are added to their respective object as an entry with a key `animal`.

-Besides the `key` and standard `input`/`inputPath` options, the deindexIntoArrayByKey transform allows optionally for a `innerValue`, which allows one do transforms on the values of the resulting output object.
-Note that within this `innerValue`, all `inputPath` (and other *Path declarations) are relative to the path defined by the `inputPath` of the deindexIntoArrayByKey transform.
+Besides the `key` and standard `input`/`inputPath` options, the `deindexIntoArrayByKey` transform allows optionally for a `innerValue`, which allows one do transforms on the values of the resulting output object.
+Note that within this `innerValue`, all `inputPath` (and other `*Path` declarations) are relative to the path defined by the `inputPath` of the `deindexIntoArrayByKey` transform.

 Note: this transform was developed in relation to the XMLSettingsHandler used by the GPII auto-personalization.
 This translates data from XML files (which often represents "morally indexed" data in repeating array-like constructs where the indexing key is held, for example, in an attribute) to JSON format.
-This transform makes it easier (possible) to reference the specific elements within one of these XML arrays that are only.
+This transform makes it easier (possible) to reference the specific elements within one of these XML arrays that are otherwise only uniquely identifiable via their content (and not their order).

-**Invertibility:** Partly invertible. (into is `indexArrayByKey`)
+**Invertibility:** Partly invertible. (into is [`fluid.transforms.indexArrayByKey`](ModelTransformationAPI.html#creates-an-object-indexed-with-keys-from-array-entries-fluid-transforms-indexarraybykey-))

 **Syntax:**